Balancingrock/SecureSockets/README.md

 OpenSSL is available from [https://openssl.org](https://openssl.org).

-Due to limitations in the interface between Swift and C there is some glue code that must be added to the openSSL libraries.
-Due to limitations in the Swift Package Manager, these functions cannot be added as a separate library.
-The easiest solution is to put these functions in the openSSL code.

-Note that this glue code means that it is not possible to use an existing build of openSSL, for example from `brew` or `macports`.

-For convenience a pre-compiled openSSL distribution is included in this package.
+For convenience a pre-compiled openSSL distributions are included in this package.
 While this is convenient for evaluation and development purposes, you should not use it for the final production version of your application.
 You owe it to your clients/users to only use fully guaranteed openSSL libraries.
 Which you must build yourself.

 Instructions are included in [Installing OpenSSL](docs/Installing%20OpenSSL.md).